 During this past year an individual had to earn a minimum of $5,040 (which translates to $1,260 per work credit) in order to earn the maximum four Social Security work credits.

 In 2017, this threshold for credits will jump to $5,200.
-This means that workers are going to have to earn an extra $160 for the year if they want to secure all four-work credits.
+This means that workers have to earn an extra $160 per year if they want to secure all four-work credits.

 It’s suggested that you visit www.ssa.gov to keep up-to-date with the latest social security rules and speak to your Social Security office and finance advisor to learn more about these changes and how it will impact you going forward.